 The city of Liverpool is located just a short distance from the golf course and has a rich history in music, art, and culture.
 The city's famous waterfront and historic landmarks, including the Beatles' childhood homes and the Liverpool Cathedral, make it a popular tourist destination.
 Visitors to the city during The Open Championship will have the opportunity to experience the lively atmosphere and explore the local culture while also taking in the sights and sounds of the tournament.

-The Open Championship is known for attracting a global audience, and the tournament's location in Liverpool will provide easy access for fans traveling from Europe and around the world.
-The historic Royal Liverpool Golf Club, combined with the vibrant city of Liverpool, will create a unique and memorable experience for players and fans alike.
+The Open draws a global audience, and Liverpool provides easy access for fans traveling from across Europe and beyond.
+Royal Liverpool combined with the city itself makes for a strong week of golf and sightseeing.

 Notable Winners and Legends of The Open Championship